tasharen/tnet/Assets/TNet/ReadMe - 1.7.2b.txt

 - NEW: It's now possible to have nested TNObjects on prefabs.
 - FIX: Now only open channels will be returned by RequestChannelList.
 - FIX: TNObject's delayed function calls weren't being used.
 Now they are.
+- FIX: Fixed an issue with web player connectivity.

 1.7.1:
 - FIX: iOS Local Address resolving fix.